Chellaston Academy Ofsted Result

 Year 11 Exam Results

 Following on from last week’s superb Post-16 results, QEGSMAT are celebrating another week of success at our secondary schools.
-The Trust are incredibly proud of all our Year 11 students who have faced the challenges and uncertainties of the last two years brought upon us by COVID.
+The Trust are incredibly proud of all our Year 11 students who have faced the challenges and uncertainties in recent times.

 EYFS Best Practice at Castle View